lewagon/sass-challenges/01-middleman-content-migration/README.md

 Before coding, **start your server** with the script.
 Once you're done

-1. Commit and publish you change on Github.
+1. Commit and publish you change using Github app.
 1. Deploy your site with the script.

 ## Tips & Resources